From this Cretaceous sandstone and mudstone point you can take in commanding ocean and coastal views.

 The reserve is vested in Te Rūnanga o Ngāi Tahu who manage the reserve in conjunction with Te Rūnanga o Moeraki.

-The beach cannot be accesssed.
+- The beach cannot be accessed.

 New Zealand fur seals/kekeno